Wizards, Witches and Beings: H

 (b. circa 1980)

-Wayne's name appears in the draft of the class list of Harry's year that Jo displayed during the "Harry Potter and Me" TV interview (HPM).
+Wayne's name appears in the draft of the class list of Harry's year that Jo displayed during the "Harry Potter and Me" TV interview (HPM) and reproduced on Pottermore (Pm).
 He is Half-blood.
 Wayne has never appeared in canon, but his name is listed here because he apparently existed in early plans for the books.
 [Essay on the class list]

 Responsible for warnings from Improper Use of Magic Office when underage magic is detected (CS, OP2).
 Hermione impersonated Hopkirk using Polyjuice potion to sneak into the Ministry of Magic and hunt for the locket Horcrux (DH12-13).